-Mike Griebel enters his third season with the Coyotes as the team’s Manual Therapist.
-Griebel is responsible for performing sports massage before and after all Coyotes games and practices.
+Mike Griebel enters his fifth season with the Coyotes as the team’s Manual Therapist.
+Griebel is responsible for preparing players for competition and recovery.
 He employs a variety of manual therapy techniques and works closely with the Coyotes medical staff on the rehabilitation of player injuries.

 Prior to joining the Lightning, Griebel spent six years as resident massage therapist for Gold’s Gym of Venice, California.
 He worked at Universal Studios Hollywood performing massage on cast members and crew and conducted a private business in Los Angeles.
 Griebel has also worked at numerous amateur sporting events in his career.